These shadow work journal prompts are some of the best ideas for processing during mental health work, therapy, and while journaling.

 Where To Get A Therapeutic Journal

-Journals are items that you can get at almost any store that sells stationary supplies.
-You can find them at your local bookstore, Target, Walmart, or Amazon.
+Journals are items that you can get at almost any store that sells stationery supplies.
+You can find them at your local bookstore, Promptly Journals, Target, Walmart, or Amazon.
 Choose a journal that speaks to you, as it’s something you should be able to feel comfortable both writing in and looking at.